-These chia seeds (Salvia hispanica) are grown in Mexico, without the use of chemical pesticides or fertilisers.
+These chia seeds (Salvia hispanica) are grown in Bolivia, without the use of chemical pesticides or fertilisers.

 Chia seeds are very high in omega 3 essential fatty acids, plus a good source of antioxidants and protein (16% protein, including all 9 essential amino acids).
 They are also a very good source of calcium, phosphorus and manganese, plus a source of other minerals including zinc.